mozilla/data-docs/src/cookbooks/bigquery/access.md

 - Install the [GCP SDK](https://cloud.google.com/sdk/)
 - Authorize `gcloud` with either your user account or provisioned service account.
 See documentation [here](https://cloud.google.com/sdk/docs/authorizing).
   - `gcloud auth login`
+- Set your google project to `mozdata`
+  - `gcloud config set project mozdata`
-- Set your google project to your team project
+- Set your google project to your team project if you were given one during your access request.
   - `gcloud config set project moz-fx-data-bq-<team-name>`
-  - project name will be provided for you when your account is provisioned.

 Once configured, you can now use the `bq` command-line client.
 The following example lists the tables and views in a BigQuery dataset: